GuidesUsing the Brainstorm Tool

 Here is how you control and manage your columns:

-Reordering Columns: You can shift your categories around the board to better organise your workflow.
-To do this, simply click and drag the drag handle located in the top left of the column headers.
+• Reordering Columns: You can shift your categories around the board to better organise your workflow.
+To do so, simply click and drag the drag handle located in the top left of the column headers.

-This level of structural organisation provides you with the exact tools you need to smoothly transition from raw brainstorming to refinement.
+This level of structural organisation provides you with the exact tools you need to smooth the transition from raw brainstorming to refinement.

 The Top Menu Bar: Essential Tools